rmt-08-helsinki-fox/fancy-todo/server/doc.md

 This is api documentation for Rest API Fancy Todo.

-Sample call will use jQuery AJAX
+Sample call will use fetch() vanilla js

 ## Authentication